collebrusco/tm4c-build-debug-nokeil/readme.md

 1. Install Cortex-Debug by marus25 in VS Code's extension marketplace. <p align="center"><img src="img/cortex-debug_extension.png"></p>

-2. Create the `.vscode/` directory in the same directory as `.git` and `cd` into it.
+2. Copy the `.vscode/` directory in this repository into your project at the top level (in the same directory as `.git/`).
+If `.vscode/` already exists in your project, delete it before copying this in.

-3. Here, create `launch.json` with the following contents:
+3. `.vscode/launch.json` has the following contents:
     <pre>{
         "version": "0.2.0",
         "configurations": [